Editors and AI, Part I: What Is AI? A Primer for Editorial Professionals

 Similarly, in 1997, IBM’s Deep Blue supercomputer defeated chess champion Garry Kasparov and was celebrated as a triumph of artificial intelligence.
 Today, computers routinely beat grandmasters at chess, and we don’t consider it AI.

 This pattern, where yesterday’s mind-blowing “AI” becomes today’s mundane software feature (yawn), is known as the “AI effect.”
-Think about it: When’s the last time you marveled at a calculator doing complex math?
+Think about it: When’s the last time you marveled at a calculator doing complex math, or Siri or Alexa responding to your voice commands?
 Every time AI makes a leap in what it can do, it shifts how we view and talk about it.

-Without precise language, we risk talking past each other—just like in the “vehicle” analogy, where one person is talking about trucks and the other about skateboards without knowing.
+Without this precision in our language, we risk talking past each other—just like in the "vehicle" analogy where one person is talking about trucks and the other about skateboards.
+Neither realizes they're discussing different things, so the conversation goes nowhere.

-I’ll explore this in my next post, where we’ll take a detailed look at common editorial software tools and explore which ones use AI and which don’t.
+I'll explore these distinctions further in my next post, where we'll take a detailed look at common editorial software tools and reveal which ones use AI and which don't.
 (The answers may surprise you!)

 Recommended Reading